 The GammaGames 3 experience is for veterans of the GG1 & GG2 camps who want to immerse themselves in the game creation experience.
 You’ll be placed on a small team, where you’ll work at a fast pace to develop a playable game level from scratch over the course of two weeks.
 Students will take on roles similar to those in the actual game industry, including artist, programmer, designer, and project manager, and will learn about alpha and beta testing, quality assurance, level design, programming, and marketing.
 This experience will be highly collaborative and extremely challenging, but students will be rewarded with an in-depth experience and a playable product.
-On Friday, June 26th, teams will present their final projects at the annual GammaGames Prototype Playtest, which is open to family, friends, and invited video game professionals.
+On the final Friday of camp, teams will present their final projects at the annual GammaGames Prototype Playtest, which is open to family, friends, and invited video game professionals.
 Note: Prior completion of both GG1 and/or GG2 is required, and all students must cleared by the Program Coordinator and instructor before signing up.
 To request acceptance into GG3, please read the Prerequisite section below.

 |Course Date Info:|